 Links: Coming soon

-I swear, I started this project two weeks before Silicon Valley did an exact bit about it:
+I swear, I started this project two weeks before Silicon Valley made this exact joke:

 I was actually inspired by this post.
 The author used the GPT-2 walked through the process of using the OpenAI GPT-2 model to generate poetry in the style of various authors and poets.
 I highly suggest reading it if you’re interested in doing something similar.